vekatze/neut/book/src/commands.md

 }
 ```

-The `URL` in `neut get NAME URL` must be the url of an archive that is created by `neut archive`.
+The `digest` is the base64url-encoded checksum of the tarball.

+The `mirror` is a list of URLs that can be used to obtain the tarball.

 <div class="info-block">

-In Neut, modules in Neut are distinguished by their digests, not by their names (aliases).
+In Neut, modules in Neut are distinguished by their digests.

 </div>

+`neut get` can be used to "update" dependencies.
 Suppose you specify an existing `ALIAS` when running `neut get ALIAS URL`.
-In this case, if the digest of the new tarball is the same as the older one, the `URL` is added to the list `mirror`.
-Otherwise, the existing dependency is replaced by the newer one.
+In this case, if the digest of the new tarball isn't the same as the existing one, the existing dependency in the ens file is replaced by the newer one.
+If the digest is the same as the existing one, the `URL` is added to the list `mirror`.

-You can simply remove the entry of an `ALIAS` to "remove" the module from your module.
+You can simply remove the entry of an `ALIAS` by editing the ens file to "remove" the module from your module.

 Modules added here can then be used in source files.
-See [Modules](./modules.md) for information on how to use definitions in external dependencies.
+See the notes on `import` in [Statements](./statements.md#import) for information on how to use definitions in external dependencies.

 ## `neut format-source`

-`neut format-source PATH/to/source/file.nt` formats given source file and outputs the result to stdout.
+`neut format-source path/to/source/file.nt` formats given source file and outputs the result to stdout.

 ### `--in-place`